Compassion is all-inclusive. Compassion knows no boundaries.

-But, that's not really what this is all about.
-It's about my little sister Lacey and what she taught me about being inclusive and adaptive and that with encouragement, support, never giving up we can change lives for the better and allow those often excluded a true feeling and sense of belonging.
+But that's not really what this is all about.
+It's about my little sister, Lacey, who taught me about being inclusive and adaptive.
+I learned that with encouragement, support, never giving up, we can change lives for the better and allow those often excluded a real feeling and sense of belonging.

 My sister Lacey was just like the rest of us, WILD!
 We couldn't help it.

-We had freedom and we used up every ounce of it.
-Due to this wild toughness, my sister was not ever left behind and it gave her the moxie to never stop.
+We had freedom, and we used up every ounce of it.
+Due to this wild toughness of our family, my sister was never left behind, and it gave her the moxie to never stop.

-Lacey was in a horrific accident at the age of 16 months, this caused a loss of connection to her lower spine at T12.
-She was deemed a paraplegic, and Lacey never fit that definition.
-Due to a combination of low adult supervision, being safe to roam in nature, and sheer resiliency, we siblings took Lacey with us EVERYWHERE to do EVERYTHING.
+Lacey was in a horrific accident at the age of 16 months, this caused a loss of connection to her lower spine at T9.
+She was deemed a paraplegic, but Lacey never fit that definition.
+The combination of little adult supervision, being safe to roam in nature, and sheer resiliency, we siblings took Lacey with us EVERYWHERE to do EVERYTHING.

 Yep.
 Grandpa put her in a milk cart with our baby sister and away they'd go, bumping over dirt roads.
-She swam in ditches, climbed up rocks and slid down hills to hot springs.
-She floated rivers, was towed behind the boat on the "surf board" and got bucked off ponies just like the rest of us.
+She swam in ditches, climbed up rocks, and slid down hills to hot springs.
+Lacey floated rivers, was towed behind the boat on the "surfboard" and got bucked off ponies just like the rest of us.
 She belonged.
-We were an inclusive family, before it was even a buzz word.
-This was our life, and it included a sister who needed support, assistance and adapting, and we did it willingly, no matter what.
+We were an inclusive family before it was even a buzz word.
+This was our life, and it included a sister who needed support, assistance, and adapting, and we did it willingly, no matter what.
 She was never left behind.

-In 2010 Lacey agreed to allow me to take her up a 150 foot climb in the City of Rocks.
-This included me tied to the rope below her pushing her when needed, and a strong guy pulling from the top to accomplish this amazing feat.
+In 2004 Lacey agreed to let me take her up a 150-foot climb in the City of Rocks.
+I was tied to the rope below and pushed her up the rock wall as she climbed when needed.
+Meanwhile, a strong friend pulled from the top to accomplish this amazing feat.
 We did it, and it was monumental!!!

-The choreography and rehearsal were going as planned until one night during rehearsal my sister called me over and quietly said, "I can't do this."
-I looked at her confused not understanding what she meant.
+The choreography and rehearsal were going as planned until one night during rehearsal, my sister called me over and quietly said, "I can't do this."
+I looked at her, confused, not understanding what she meant.
 Again she said, "I feel gross and disgusting compared to the other dancers.
 I feel like a lump."
 My heart sank.
-I had no idea she was feeling this way and it hurt to know she was having a difficult time with what I was asking her to do.
+I had no idea she was feeling this way, and it hurt to know she was having a difficult time with what I was asking her to do.
 I had requested that she be out of her chair the entire dance.
-This meant she was dragged, pulled on fabric and at one time lifted in the air by the dancers.
+This meant she was dragged, pulled on fabric, and at one point, lifted in the air by the dancers.

 It was as if I saw my sister in a new way for the very first time.
 She was vulnerable.
 This was not an image of her I had ever felt.
-She was tough, full of determination and was brave.
+She was tough, full of determination, and brave.
 And yet at that moment, I had a strong feeling of compassion and tenderness that was so beautiful.
-I was overcome by a need to protect her and at the same time, I knew in my heart, for no reason I could understand, until now, that it was important for Lacey to be vulnerable and allow herself to be seen, but most importantly to feel in her body what it was like to be this vulnerable and this raw.
-So, I said, "Lacey, I don't know why but, I need you to trust me, trust this process."
+I was overcome by a need to protect her.
+At the same time, I knew in my heart for no reason I could understand until now, that it was important for Lacey to be vulnerable and allow herself to be seen.
+More importantly, I wanted her to feel in her body and what it was like to be this vulnerable and this raw.
+I said, "Lacey, I don't know why, but I need you to trust me.
+Trust this process."
 She was quiet for a few moments and then looked up and said, "Ok."
-It was a moment, I've never forgotten.
-I was going on pure intuitive inspiration and my sister was trusting ME to get her through this very confronting process.
+It was a moment I've never forgotten.
+I was going on pure intuitive inspiration, and my sister was trusting me to get her through this very confronting process.

 I'm not sure what I said to Lacey, I was to smitten by the moment and by her wonderful realization.
 What I said and how I felt weren't important to me.
-It was what the moment had to teach me.
+It was what the moment had taught me.

 What that moment gave me was greater compassion, clarity, and understanding into the connection between vulnerability, dance/movement, self-compassion, trust, and belonging.
 It was like a lightning bolt of wisdom shot into my being that said,

 "Dance and movement heal people's hearts and minds.
-And that anyone can have this profound an experience given a supportive and caring environment in which they can move in their unique way."
+Most everyone can have a profound experience and learn compassion through dance and movement when they are supported and have a caring environment in which they can move in their unique way."